HI-Iris/HelloWorld_v2/README.md

 Making any other request will return a 501-request not implemented response

 ## Deployment
 Currently deployed to Jupiter Preprod environment.
-The pipeline yaml can be found in the .buildkite folder in the root directory, while the relevant pipeline scripts are in the ops folder.
+The pipeline yml can be found in the .buildkite folder in the root directory, while the relevant pipeline scripts are in the ops folder.